dnpm-dip/api-gateway/app/controllers/README.md

 ```

 This can thus be used to check a submission report's `status`: A submission report is initially `unsubmitted`.
-After it has been successfully been relayed to BfArM it's status is updated to `submitted`
+After it has been successfully relayed to BfArM its status is updated to `submitted`

 The API call allows to filter using the following query parameters: